Let Me Call You Sweetheart

 "Let Me Call You Sweetheart" is a popular song, with music by Leo Friedman and lyrics by Beth Slater Whitson.
 The song was published in 1910 and was a huge hit for the Peerless Quartet in 1911.
 A recording by Arthur Clough was very popular the same year too.
 A 1924 recording identifies a Spanish title, "Déjame llamarte mía".

 The song's recording was selected by the Library of Congress as a 2015 addition to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
+David Sager acknowledged that the song became a standard only after a convoluted history.

 Lyrics

 The complete lyrics of the 1911 recording: